nrdlab/cv/index.md

   - Saved List
 - developed many section of the Saas platform
   - Discovery
-- designed and developed the Jason Web Token frontend architecture
+- designed and developed the Json Web Token frontend architecture
 - introduced a different way to serve our internal framework reducing significantly deploy time and compiled size

 **_Technologies used:_** React, Typescript, Node.js, Styled-components, Redux, Jest, Storybook